Mittemi/ASE_ReliabilityReports/README.md

 Inside this file the ip address of the mongodb server should be changed, if it is not located at the localhost!

 ## Compilation ##
-maven install -DskipTests=true
+mvn install -DskipTests=true

 ## Running ##
 There is no fixed order the services need to be started in.
+Each one can be started by switching to the folder (ase.analysis) and using: mvn spring-boot:run

-Each one can be started using: java -jar target/SERVICE_NAME.jar
+Alternatively it can alse be done using: java -jar target/SERVICE_NAME.jar

 #################